-Pro-Palestinian protesters pose for a photo in front of the International Court of Justice (ICJ) in The Hague, Netherlands, January 26, 2024.
+Pro-Palestinian protesters pose for a photo in front of the International Court of Justice (ICJ) in The Hague, Netherlands, on January 26, 2024.
 Photo: REUTERS

-"No state is above the law"
+"No state is above the law."

 "Support for peace"

-“The orders of the International Court of Justice are binding on the parties and they must be complied with.
-The European Union expects these orders to be fully, promptly and effectively implemented,” the European Union said.
+The European Union stated: “Orders of the International Court of Justice are binding on the parties and they must comply with them.
+The European Union expects these orders to be fully, immediately and effectively implemented.”

-"Prevent genocide"
+"Preventing genocide"

 Mai Anh (according to Reuters, AFP, CNA)